DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/README.md

 1. You will need an [RStudio Cloud](https://rstudio.cloud/) account login to continue with today's class.
 The login is free and quick to create.
 2. If you want to learn more about CA, there is not better place to start than Micheal Greenacres's *Correspondence Analysis in Practice*.
 You can find a pdf of the second edition here:http://www.ru.ac.bd/stat/wp-content/uploads/sites/25/2019/03/503_01_Greenacre_Correspondence-analysis-in-practice.pdf
+3. For some examples of CA in use in other archaeological contexts, see:
+- Marcoux, Jon (2013) "Glass Trade Beads from the English Colonial Period in the Southeast, ca. A.D.
+1607 - 1783" *Southeastern Archaeology*
+ 31:157–184.
+- Ramenofsky, A. F., Neiman, F. D., & Pierce, C. D. (2009).
+"Measuring time, population, and residential mobility from the surface at San Marcos Pueblo, North Central New Mexico". *American Antiquity*, 74(3), 505-530.
+- Smith, K. Y., & Neiman, F. D. (2007).
+Frequency seriation, correspondence analysis, and Woodland period ceramic assemblage variation in the Deep South. *Southeastern Archaeology* 31(2):47-72.
+The pdfs are in [here] (https://github.com/DAACS-Research-Consortium/DAACS-Open-Academy/tree/main/FSS2021/Workshop7/articles)
-3. The project for today in RStudio Cloud is here: https://rstudio.cloud/project/3372410
+4. The project for today in RStudio Cloud is here: https://rstudio.cloud/project/3372410
-4. You will be able to find a the recording of this workshop here:
+5. You will be able to find a the recording of this workshop here:

 ## The plan and goals for today: